Our Certificate and Master's Degree programs are designed and taught by these outstanding educators from the Department of Geography:

 Pat Kennelly is author and instructor of GEOG 584 - Geospatial Technology Project Management.
 He is a graduate faculty member in Penn State's Department of Geography and a student adviser in the MGIS program.
 He has project management experience with both an environmental/engineering consulting firm and a state geological survey.
 He is a visiting assistant professor at Penn State and an assistant professor at Long Island University in New York.
 Pat can be reached by e-mail at firstname.lastname@example.org.

-Fritz Kessler is an instructor for GEOG 861 - Map Projections for Professionals.
-He is currently Professor and Head of the Department of Geography at Frostburg State University in Frostburg, MD where he teaches a range of cartography and geography courses.
-He received his PhD from the University of Kansas in 1999 and his master's degree from Penn State in 1991.
+Fritz Kessler is an instructor for GEOG 861 - Map Projections for Professionals, GEOG 583 - Geospatial System Analysis and Design, GEOG 486 - Cartography and Visualization, and GEOG 586 - Geographic Information Analysis.
+He is a Teaching Professor in the Department of Geography and was previously Professor and Chair of the Department of Geography at Frostburg State University in Frostburg, MD.
+He is the Admissions Chair for the MGIS and Spatial Data Science Programs.
+He received his PhD from the University of Kansas in 1999, his MS from Penn State in 1991, and his BS from Ohio University in 1988.
 He recently collaborated with other Kansas PhD alumnus on Thematic Cartography and Geographic Visualization.
+He also co-authored Working with Map Projections: A Guide to Their Selection.
 Fritz can be reached by email at email@example.com.

-Beth King is co-author and instructor of GEOG 483 - Problem Solving with GIS and instructor of GEOG 482: The Nature of Geographic Information.
+Beth King is co-author and instructor of GEOG 483 - Problem Solving with GIS and instructor of GEOG 482: Making Maps That Matter With GIS.
 Beth is the Assistant Program Manager for Online Geospatial Education.
 She follows the progress of students in the Master of Geographic Information Systems (MGIS) degree program.
 In her role as an Assistant Program Manager, Beth has regular communication with students to identify questions and concerns and to ensure that students' questions are addressed by the appropriate faculty member, staff member, or administrator.
 She previously worked as a GIS Analyst for a private water/wastewater engineering firm, where she managed a wide range of GIS projects, from turnkey sanitary sewer conversion to 911 rural addressing.
 Beth can be reached by e-mail at firstname.lastname@example.org.

 James O’Brien is an instructor for GEOG 485: GIS Programming and Automation (and also its previous guise GIS Programming and Customization).
 James is also a Spatial Risk Scientist at the Risk Frontiers Natural Hazards Research Centre located at Macquarie University in Sydney, Australia.
 Prior to joining Risk Frontiers James was a Principal Lecturer in GIS at Kingston University London teaching programming, spatial databases, online/web GIS, cartography and natural hazards.